 close to a busy wealthy town like Totnes must have been not only exciting but useful!

 The Glovers and the worker in leather traded in wool as a by-product of their craft.
 They purchased wool fells or sheepskins and before they could process the pelts, the fleece had to be removed.
-This done, they sold the wool to dealers and other manufactures.
-Almost everyone wore gloves and glove makers were great dealers in wool,
+This done, they sold the wool to dealers and other manufacturers and since everyone wore gloves, glove makers were great dealers in wool.

 The Merchant’s middleman, who travelled his area collecting the great bundles of wools, would usually have been prompt in collecting from the growers.
 If the purchase was very large he might buy in three instalments.
 These were at set times.
 The Feast of St Bartholomew, (August 24th), the Feast of All Saints (1st November) and the Feast of Purification (2nd February).
 Occasionally the clothier would leave the wool with the growers for a whole year, waiting for prices to rise.
 This caused sheep farmers to complain bitterly since it inhibited their money flow.
 Most of the time collection was immediate and the wool was carried to the clothiers warehouse.